georgiosseitidis/Bias-adjustment-meta-analysis/README.md

 Code was written by Georgios Seitidis.
 In case of questions or comments please contact g.seitidis@uoi.gr

-This folder contains the following data and files that can be used to reproduce all analysis and figures of the manuscript.
+This branch contains the following data and files that can be used to reproduce all analysis and figures of the manuscript.
 It contains two subfolders containing the following files:

 ./Example/: